 A member can sign the assessment and treatment plans electronically.
 A member's electronic signature will be deemed valid under federal law if it is authorized by state law.
+Under the

-Under the Louisiana Uniform Electronic Transactions Act, La.
+Louisiana Uniform Electronic Transactions Act, La.
 R.S.
 9:2601 et seq. ("LUETA") an electronic signature is valid if:

-- The signer intentionally, voluntary agrees to electronically sign the document; - The electronic signature is attributable to signer (i.e. be sure to have patient's printed name under signature); and - There are appropriate security measures in place which can authenticate the signature and prevent alteration of the signature (i.e. date and signature cannot be modified in the electronic health record).
+- 1. Signer intentionally, voluntary agrees to electronically sign the document; - 2.
+Electronic signature is attributable to signer (i.e. be sure to have patient's printed name under signature); and - 3.
+Appropriate security measures are in place which can authenticate the signature and prevent alteration of the signature (i.e. date and signature cannot be modified in the electronic health record).